NathanaelA/nativescript-liveedit/README.md

-# NativeScript Real time LiveSync
+# NativeScript Real Time LiveSync

 A NativeScript module providing real time development for Android.
-This version is for v1.3.0 of the Android Runtimes.
+This version is for v1.4.x of the Android Runtimes.

 ## License